 - Claims responsiveness.
 When a covered claim is reported, Hiscox will immediately assign a dedicated claims representative to assist you.

 - Worldwide coverage.
-An Illinois business insured through Hiscox is covered for work done anywhere in the world, as long as the claim is filed in the U.S., a U.S. Territory or Canada.
+A South Carolina business insured through Hiscox is covered for work done anywhere in the world, as long as the claim is filed in the U.S., a U.S. Territory or Canada.

 Get a fast, free quote now and get that Hiscox confidence behind your South Carolina business.
 If you prefer, you can call us at 1-866-283-7545 and speak with a Hiscox licensed agent, Monday – Friday, 7am – 10pm ET.

 Hiscox Customer Reviews